PeeK1e/PeeK1e/README.md

 ### Hi there 👋

-I'm a DevOps Engineer Working at Cloudical Deutschland.
+I'm a DevOps / Platform Engineer Working at Cloudical Deutschland.

-Almost all my Projects are on GitLab [https://gitlab.com/PeeK1e](https://gitlab.com/users/PeeK1e/projects) but also mirrored to GitHub.
+Most of my Projects are on GitLab [https://gitlab.com/PeeK1e](https://gitlab.com/users/PeeK1e/projects) but also mirrored to GitHub.

-Why?
-Because the GitLab CI-CD is one of the best in my opinion.
+In case you want to contribute, send me an email patch or open an Issue on GitLab.

 <!--
 **PeeK1e/PeeK1e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.